DelphiWorlds/Kastri/Readme.md

 Android and iOS implementations for speech-to-text services.
 On Android, the actual speech API is used, rather than via Intents

+#### Universal Links (iOS only)

+Allows users to follow links to content inside your app from your website.

 ### Planned Features

 In addition to the features listed above, several other features are [planned for Kastri](https://github.com/DelphiWorlds/Kastri/milestones), namely: